Hasner Law | Brain Injury | October 28, 2021

 Symptoms involving changes in mood or behavior can arise in patients in their early 20s or earlier.
 Cognitive symptoms of CTE tend to manifest in a patient’s 40s or 50s, although there are exceptions.

 Some patients develop symptoms that remain fairly consistent for years.
 In other patients, symptoms can worsen with age.
 If you are struggling with any of these symptoms, seek medical care immediately.
 Early treatment can potentially limit the severity of your condition.

 The symptoms that one may experience from CTE or a related condition can have a significant impact on their overall quality of life.
 These symptoms can also prevent them from working.
 Additionally, they may have a negative impact on a victim’s relationships with their loved ones.

 Not everyone who is diagnosed with CTE is eligible for financial compensation.
 However, there are instances when victims (or the loved ones of those who passed away due to CTE-related complications) can recover compensation for their losses and damages.

 For example, perhaps you have or had a job that caused you to sustain multiple head injuries.
-If so, you might be able to file a workers’ compensation claim to recover compensation.
+If so, you might be able to file a workers’ compensation claim in Atlanta, Georgia to recover compensation.
 Or, you might have developed a brain injury as a result of a car accident that someone else caused.
 Although CTE is usually caused by repetitive head injuries, it’s possible that a single incident of major head trauma could lead to CTE.
 You might be able to pursue compensation by filing a claim or lawsuit to collect from the negligent driver’s insurance.

 It can be difficult to know whether you are justified in taking legal action if you have been diagnosed with CTE or have lost a loved one due to the same.
 This once again highlights the importance of seeking representation from an attorney.
 A lawyer will review your case for free and advise you on how to proceed.